Common Mortgage Terms

-A mortgage loan in which the interest rate charged remains constant throughout the life of the loan.
+A mortgage loan in which the mortgage interest rate charged remains constant throughout the life of the loan.

-An interest rate that is allowed to move up or down with the rest of the market or along with an index.
-The prime lending rate is used as a basis for the floating rate, with the agreement stating that the interest rate charged to the borrower is the prime interest rate plus a certain spread.
+An mortgage interest rate that is allowed to move up or down with the rest of the market or along with an index.
+The prime lending rate is used as a basis for the floating rate, with the agreement stating that the mortgage interest rate charged to the borrower is the prime mortgage interest rate plus a certain spread.
 A borrower may elect to lock the rate and points at any time but must do so a few days before closing.

 The legal process by which a lender acquires possession of the property securing a mortgage loan as a result of a default by the borrower.

 This is a government-owned corporation that buys mortgages and packages them into mortgage-backed securities, formally known as the Federal Home Loan Mortgage Corp.
 (FHLMC)

 The monthly mortgage payment, which if maintained unchanged through the remaining life of the loan at the then-existing mortgage interest rate will pay off the loan over the remaining life.
 On FRMs, the payment is always fully amortizing provided the borrower has made no prepayments.
 (If the borrower makes prepayments, the monthly payment is more than fully amortizing).
 On GPMs, the payment in the early years is always less than fully amortizing.
 On ARMs, the payment may or may not be fully amortizing, depending on the type of ARM.

 A sale price below market value where the difference is a gift from the sellers to the buyers.
 Such gifts are usually between family members.
 Lenders will usually allow the gift to count as a down payment.

 A government-owned corporation that assumed responsibility for the special assistance loan program, formerly administered by Fannie Mae and referred to as the Government National Mortgage Association (GNMA).